hussain-raza/hussain-raza/README.md

 ### Hi there 👋

-*I'm Hussain Mohd Raza, I'm a data science enthusiast currently in my last year of Master's degree in data science. *
+**I'm Hussain Mohd Raza, I'm a data science enthusiast currently in my last year of Master's degree in data science.**
 - 🔭 I’m currently working on improving my skills for becoming a data scientist
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently working on Data Science & ML
-- 👯 I’m looking to collaborate on Python and ML
+- 👯 I’m looking to collaborate on ML and Python
-- 🤔 I’m looking for help with ML algorithms
+- 🤔 I’m looking for help with complex problem-solving on real-world problems
 - 💬 Ask me about Technology, Analytics, Data science, Cooking, Baking, Sports and Gardening
 - 📫 How to reach me: Ping me on Gmail via- (hussainmohdraza72@gmail.com)
 - 😄 Pronouns: You can give one